 - Development of a system or service (often called a Decision Service) that automates all or part of the decision

-- Ongoing monitoring and management of the decision to keep the business rules and predictive analytics models used up to date
+- Ongoing monitoring and management of the decision to keep the business rules and predictive analytics or machine learning models used up to date

 - "Enterprise Decision Management - Cutter Consortium".